Action: Intro to Earsketch

 Here is your challenge this year!

-Wasn't that song awesome?
-This was the Canadian grand prize winner from the 2021 Your Voice is Power Competition.
-The song was composed entirely through code on the EarSketch platform using audio clips from recording artists.
+These songs were composed entirely through code on the EarSketch platform using audio clips from recording artists.

-You can check out the code here.
+You can check out their code at this link as well.

 Are you ready to try out your coding skills to compose some awesome beats just like you just heard?